How To Style Men’s Loafers For (Almost) Any Occasion

 The exact origin of the men’s tassel loafer is a little unclear, but rumour has it they were created when Hungarian actor Paul Lukas tasked the Alden Show Company with recreating a pair of oxfords with tassels he owned.
 The American shoe company ended up combining the tassel with a slip-on loafer, (allegedly) resulting in the tassel loafers of today.
 Distinguishable by their decorative tassels on the top, tassel loafers are available in leather or suede, with the latter variety radiating European summer vacation vibes.

-Created by luxury Italian fashion house Gucci in 1953, the horsebit loafer is identified by its golden brass strap in the shape of a horsebit across the top.
+Created by luxury Italian fashion house Gucci in 1953, the horsebit loafer is identified by its golden brass strap in the shape of a horse’s snaffle bit across the top.
 Gucci also altered the colour of the traditional loafer from brown to black, resulting in a chic loafer formal enough to be worn with suiting as in addition to separates.

-Arguably the most formal loafer style, slipper loafers were originally made without a toe stitch and styled with tuxedos or smoking jackets.
-While patent leather or velvet are common with traditional slipper styles, contemporary iterations often feature embroidery and are crafted from casual fabrics like suede or basket-weaving and are suitable for casual wear.
+Picture a loafer stripped of any extraneous details—tassels, straps, panels, kilties, and fringing—and you have the Venetian loafer.
+A sleek style, Venetian or slipper loafers often feature an elongated vamp which gives them a more elevated feeling than their detail-laden counterparts.
+The style was originally made without a toe stitch and styled with tuxedos or smoking jackets.
+While patent leather or velvet are common with traditional slipper styles, contemporary iterations often feature embroidery and are crafted from casual fabrics like suede or basket weave and are suitable for casual wear.

 How to wear men’s loafers